Terrace Gardening/Rooftop Gardening

 Soil Requirement for Terrace Gardening

 Soil is the key feature for growing a healthy plant.
-Don’t opt chemical mixed soils, it may effect on the yields.
+Don’t opt chemical mixed soils, it may affect the yields.
 Soil used should provide all nutrients for proper growth of the plants. the premium potting mix is recommended for terrace and container gardening.
 Mix potting soil with compost, river sand and organic manure.
 Using normal gardening soil is a very bad idea.

 Get the potting mixes from the nurseries, if it is costly prepare them yourself.
 Buy some ingredients and create own compost and prepare homemade mix.